Federal Publications logo FEDERAL

 Description:

-The Boomers Retire: A Guide for Financial Advisors and Their Clients provides practical guidance in managing financial resources once clients enter the consumption stage.
+The Boomers Retire: A Guide for Financial Advisors and Their Clients provides practical guidance for financial advisors and their clients.

 There are more than four million Canadians over the age of 65, and the proportion of seniors is expected to double in the next quarter century.
 Statistics Canada reports that the 50 to 69 age group will be the fastest growing in Canada in the period 2001–2011, and in 10 years, retirees will outnumber newcomers to the workforce.
-As the baby boom bulge starts to move into retirement, the focus shifts from planning for retirement to living in retirement.
-Financial advisors play a vital role in helping their clients make the transition into a new phase of life.
+Over five million Canadian boomers hope to retire in this decade.
+The shift from planning for retirement is now on to living in retirement.

 Financial planning expert Lynn Biscott shows you tax-effective strategies to maximize revenue from government benefits, employer pensions, personal savings, and employment income.
 She explains each of these sources of income, what they provide, and how clients can optimize the returns from each one.
 And since retirement isn't just about money, she covers important life-planning issues such as choosing a place to live and leaving a legacy.